Counselling for Bulimia Nervosa in Reading, Berkshire

 - Sexual promiscuity

 It’s important to note that not everyone will have all of the above listed symptoms in order to have a serious eating disorder; each individual is different, and therefore will be experiencing a different set or a mixture of these symptoms.
 The side effects and consequences of bulimia, like anorexia, can be very serious and if left untreated can be damaging to your health.
-Therefore it’s important that you get a proper medical diagnosis and advice from your doctor alongside treatment with hypnotherapy.
+Therefore it’s important that you get a medical diagnosis and advice from your doctor.

 Find out more by following the links below: